How To Combat Depression

 The Steps For Combating Depression

-Any positive changes, small or big, is a victory and reinforces control over your situation, as well as providing much-necessary everyday routine.
-You may start with any of these initial actions.
-However, do not hesitate going straight to step 8 and 9.
-If you are struggling to achieve any sort of lifestyle changes at all, you may be suffering from clinical depression, which warrants professional intervention.
+Any positive changes, small or big, are a victory and reinforce control over your situation, as well as providing a much-necessary everyday routine.
+You can start with any of these suggestions, it doesn't necessarily have to be in order.

 1. Stay Active

 Physical activity triggers the release of endorphins, natural chemicals that boost your sense of well-being and help reduce stress.
-Incorporating regular exercise into your routine can lead to improved self-esteem and overall mental health.

 2. Eat Well